-Source/Collection of Data: Using an automated agency system maintained by the Remediation Division the total number of state and federal Superfund sites since program inception attaining completion of the remedial action is calculated.
+Source/Collection of Data: Using the Internal Data Application (IDA) reporting system the total number of state and federal Superfund sites since program inception attaining completion of the remedial action is calculated.

 Method of Calculation: The total combined number of state and federal Superfund sites with completed remedial actions since program inception.
 The remedial action is considered complete when a site is deleted from the State Registry or the National Priorities List, upon the completion of construction, or upon documentation that no further action is needed.